amzn/oss-dashboard/README.md

 ## Setup

 * Install the dependencies listed above.
+* Decide how to manage your GitHub personal access token.
+** You can store it in an environment variable named GH_ACCESS_TOKEN; this has the advantage of being harder to accidentally commit.
-* Create a file (outside of the git clone) to contain your GitHub access token.
+** Or you can create a file (outside of the git clone) to contain your GitHub access token.
 Set the permissions to 600.

 Example file: